Virtual Field Trips

 Other Virtual Geology Field Trips:

-- The Association of Professional Geoscientists of Ontario Education Foundation has created many virtual geology field trips in Ontario and several Geotrails along the Bruce Trail and Niagara area.
-You can find them and more here: https://www.geoscienceinfo.com/virtual-field-trips.html
+- The Association of Professional Geoscientists of Ontario Education Foundation builds virtual geology field trips in Ontario, including Geotrails along the Bruce Trail, the Niagara area and around the Ottawa region.
+You can find them and more resources on the GeoscienceINFO website : GeoscienceINFO Virtual Field Trips

 - The Group of Seven driving tour guide in Ontario can be found here https://momentsofalgoma.ca/en/route/driving-tour/6/